-Understanding the role of visual cortex for working memory
+Understanding the necessity of visual cortex task learning

 Message to Sponsor